-The following table summarizes the primary elements of our executive compensation program for 2019.
-Please see our Compensation Discussion and Analysis beginning on page 47.
+The following table summarizes the primary elements of our executive compensation program for 2020.
+Please see our Compensation Discussion and Analysis beginning on page 50.

-Compensation Element Purpose 2019 Pay Outcome Base Salary Recognize performance of job responsibilities as well as attract and retain individuals with superior talent.
-NEO base salaries were not increased in 2019.
-Annual Incentive Plan (AIP) Bonus Awards Provide short-term incentives linked directly to achievement of financial objectives. • 60% Adjusted EBITDA • 30% Adjusted Free Cash Flow • 10% Corporate Revenue We exceeded target for the Adjusted Free Cash Flow metric and did not achieve threshold performance for the Adjusted EBITDA and Corporate Revenue metrics for 2019 resulting in a 31.34% payout.
-Executive Performance Option Plan (EPOP) Directly link senior management's and stockholders' interests by tying long-term incentive to stock price appreciation.
-Comprised 100% of total long-term incentive for NEOs 50% of the stock options are time-based and vest in five equal installments beginning on the first anniversary of the grant date (Time-Vesting Options) 50% of the stock options are performance-based and vest over five years based on pre-established annual Adjusted EBITDA goals set at the inception of the program in 2019, and include a cumulative vesting feature (Performance-Vesting Options) Potential vesting in connection with qualifying retirement 10-year term For our NEOs, the exercise price of the EPOP options granted in 2019 was higher than the stock price as of December 31, 2019, and we did not meet the Adjusted EBITDA threshold for 2019.
-This resulted in no Performance-Vesting Options earned in 2020.
+Compensation Element Purpose 2020 Pay Outcome Base Salary Recognize performance of job responsibilities as well as attract and retain individuals with superior talent.
+NEO base salaries were not increased in 2020, other than for Mr. Kurk.
+Annual Incentive Plan (AIP) Bonus Awards Provide short-term incentives linked directly to achievement of financial objectives. • 60% Adjusted EBITDA • 30% Adjusted Free Cash Flow • 10% Corporate Revenue We achieved above target performance for the Adjusted Free Cash Flow metric and above threshold performance for the Adjusted EBITDA metric, but did not achieve threshold performance for the Corporate Revenue metric for 2020, resulting in an 82.6% payout.
+Equity Incentive Awards Directly link senior management's and stockholders' interests by tying long-term incentive to stock price appreciation.
+None of the average stock price hurdles for Mr. Treadway's and Mr. Carlson's PSUs were met in 2020.
+Awards granted to Mr. Treadway, Mr. Carlson and Mr. White included restricted stock units (RSUs) that For our NEOs who received EPOP options in 2019, the exercise price of the EPOP options was higher than